There are several grades of membership available, to reflect your interest and professional experience.

 Choose the best grade for you, or, if you are not sure what grade to choose, contact us.

-An introductory membership for those studying technical communications
+- Student – An introductory membership for those studying technical communications.

-The entry level membership for professionals starting out in the field
+- Entry-level (was Junior) – The grade for professionals starting out in the field.

-This grade recognises those with substantial experience in senior technical communication roles
+- Fellow – This grade recognises those with substantial experience in senior technical communication roles.

 Or, if you do not plan on progressing through the membership grades, you can choose a business or associate membership: